Poison Ivy (2022 comic book)

-Poison Ivy is an ongoing American comic book written by G. Willow Wilson, with art primarily by Marcio Takara.
-The series centers on the DC Comics villain Poison Ivy who, following the events of the "Fear State" crossover, finds herself depowered and dying.
+Poison Ivy is an ongoing American comic book written by G. Willow Wilson and drawn primarily by Marcio Takara.
+The series centers on the DC Comics supervillain Poison Ivy who, following the events of the "Fear State" crossover, finds herself depowered and dying.
 Before she dies, Ivy sets out to complete one final mission to save the Earth by destroying the human race.

 Originally intended as a miniseries, Poison Ivy was later expanded into an ongoing series by DC Comics.
 The first issue was published by DC Comics on June 7, 2022, with subsequent issues published monthly.

 Background

-Poison Ivy is a DC Comics character who was first introduced as a botanical Batman villain in 1966.
+Poison Ivy is a DC Comics character who was first introduced as a botanical enemy of Batman in 1966.
 Wilson encountered Poison Ivy for the first time in the film Batman & Robin (1997), where the character was played by Uma Thurman.
-Another well-known portrayal of Ivy from the same era was in Batman: The Animated Series (1992–1995).
+Another well-known portrayal of Ivy from the same era was in Batman: The Animated Series (1992–1995), where she was voiced by Diane Pershing.
 A significant aspect of the viridescent villainess has been her relationship with the costumed villain Harley Quinn, originally introduced in BTAS (Season 1 Episode 7, "Joker's Favor").
 They first appeared together on that show in "Harley & Ivy" (Season 1 Episode 47).
-With the HBO Max adaptation Harley Quinn (2019–present), they have evolved form being partners in crime to lovers.
+With the HBO Max adaptation Harley Quinn (2019–present), they have evolved from being partners in crime to lovers.

 A miniseries starring Poison Ivy was announced by DC Comics in March 2022 as part of the publisher's "Pride Month" initiative.
 Poison Ivy was originally intended to be a six-issue miniseries written by Wilson with art by Marcio Takara, coloring by Arif Prianto, and lettering by Hassan Otsmane-Elhaou.
 Wilson described her new comic-book miniseries as primarily a love story whose titular character "has her own identity, her own story arc, and her own individual relationships with other people in the Bat-verse completely independent of Batman and the Bat-family."
 Other DC characters such as Killer Croc, Solomon Grundy, Swamp Thing, and some members of the Bat-family do appear in this series.
 In August 2022, DC Comics announced that the miniseries would be extended by an additional six issues, with Atagun Ilhan joining Takara in illustrating the second arc.
 In February 2023, DC Comics announced that the miniseries would be further expanded into an ongoing series.

 The first issue was published by DC Comics on June 7, 2022, with subsequent issues published monthly.

+From August to October 2026, Poison Ivy and Batman comprised the main story of the Bad Seeds event, during which a desperate Ivy makes a deal with the Parliament of Trees to return Gotham to a hostile landscape of prehistoric plant life.
+The event was primarily written by Wilson and Batman writer Matt Fraction, but also featured tie-in issues in other Batman-adjacent series.